JamieFristrom/dungeonlife/bugs.md

 * PlayerTracker should be called CharacterTracker
 * Refactor: rename LevelSession -> FloorSession
 * getCharacterRecordFromPlayer should return nullrecord instead of null
+* when smashing through the exit activate whole level. that would require pathfinding

 # Not fixing
 * Using collection service Tag for characters is duplication of data.
 Instead do Mobs + workspace characters + destructibles?